Motorcycle accident lawyers in Bridgeport CT

 Additionally, virtually all insurance companies offer underinsured/uninsured motorist coverage for an additional fee, which can play a crucial role in the aftermath of a serious motorcycle wreck.
 If the at-fault party does not have sufficient insurance coverage to compensate an injured person for all of their losses then the injured person’s underinsured/uninsured motorist coverage may be their only means of seeking comprehensive recovery.

-What Are the Filing Deadlines for Motorcycle Crash Claims?
+Filing Deadlines for Motorcycle Crash Claims in Connecticut